Will South Dakota OK pot again after 1st measure reversed?

 Pot legalization advocates have found success primarily through ballot measures rather than legislatures, especially in GOP-held states.
 Voters in three states where Republicans control the governor's office and both legislative chambers — Arkansas, Missouri and North Dakota — are deciding on recreational marijuana this year, as is politically divided Maryland.

-In South Dakota, Schweick's campaign is using the messages that won over voters in 2020: Pot prohibition wastes law enforcement resources and makes it difficult to get for medical purposes.
-Schweick added a third argument this year: The will of the voters was overturned.
+In South Dakota, Schweich's campaign is using the messages that won over voters in 2020: Pot prohibition wastes law enforcement resources and makes it difficult to get for medical purposes.
+Schweich added a third argument this year: The will of the voters was overturned.

 Before the 2020 constitutional amendment could take effect, Republican Gov. Kristi Noem authorized a lawsuit arguing it violated a requirement that it address just one subject because it legalized recreational marijuana, medical marijuana and hemp.
 A circuit judge and the state Supreme Court agreed.

-Note: This story has corrected the spelling of the name of the organizer of the ballot campaign to legalize recreational marijuana.
-His last name is spelled Schweich, not Schweick.